Our Blog

 Exercise Your Horse

-Change Your Horses Diet
+Change Your Horse’s Diet And Limit Grazing

-A horse that is suffering from immediate laminitis should be off the grass.
-For EMS and ID horses, it is possible for them to graze but this should be closely monitored and restricted when necessary.
-A lot of EMS horse owners choose to remove horses completely from the grass and feed forage only.
+For EMS and ID horses, it is possible for them to graze, but this should be closely monitored and restricted when necessary.
+A lot of EMS horse owners choose to remove horses completely from the grass and feed conserved forage only.
 This is so that owners can have complete control over what their horse is eating.
-Horses with EMS should be fed low-sugar hay or haylage with less than 10% sugar and starch.
-Wherever possible the owner should look to have their forage analysed.

 The period over which forage is consumed can also have a bearing on insulin spikes during the day.
 For this reason, slow feeders or physically staggering provision of forage (and hard feed) can help to reduce peaks of insulin post-eating (which are associated with increased laminitis risk).